bartlettroscoe/bartlettroscoe.github.io/reading-list.md

 interactions.
 Continuous refactoring is a major theme of the book and the approach is very compatible with Agile methods.
 I suspect that the core message of this book will go over the heads of most readers that are not deeply interested in software engineering.
-However, material like Chapter 10 on "Supple Design" are more at the level of Agile Software Development and should be more practically useful to all software developers.
-Actually, I think Chapter 10 is so good that it deserves to be read even if the rest of the book is not.
+However, material like chapter 10 on "Supple Design" is more at the level of Agile Software Development and should be more practically useful to all software developers.
+Actually, I think chapter 10 is so good that it deserves to be read even if the rest of the book is not.

 *Disclaimer:* This book has a large bias for IT-type domains and for